ajnisbet/opentopodata/docs/index.md

 </table>

-See the [API docs](api.md) for more about request formats and parameters.
+See the [API docs](/api.md) for more about request formats and parameters.

 ---

 ## Support

 Want help getting Open Topo Data running?
-Or just want to chat about elevation data?
 Send me an email at [andrew@opentopodata.org](mailto:andrew@opentopodata.org).